jg925/ece3400_2019-team10/milestones/milestone1.md

 int LEFT_LINE_SENSOR = A5;
 int RIGHT_LINE_SENSOR = A4;

-// This integer is the boundary between "white" and "not white." int threshold = 666;
+// This integer is the boundary between "white" and "not white"
+// (NB: values less than the threshold indicate white). int threshold = 666;

 // To store the values read from the line sensors.